International student services: Services provided by the international office

 Specific international student services are provided by student affairs professionals who often work within the institution's international office or international centre, or by student affairs professionals from other departments (such as career services or wellness centres) who work in tandem with the international office to develop and deliver services for international students.

 International centres or offices are often part of the institutions' student affairs or student services department.
 Institutions with smaller student populations may not have a dedicated international office but should still have student affairs professionals dedicated to working with international students.
 Canada has developed strategies and programs to support international students.
 The new initiatives and programs have been introduced to increase services for international students in higher education.

 Orientation and transition programming

 It is common for international students to experience culture shock when moving to a new country to participate in higher education.
 They are often met with having to adjust to new cultural norms of the country as well as a new academic setting.
-Orientation and transition programming allows international student to adjust to their new surroundings and begin meeting their fellow classmates.
+Orientation and transition programming allows international student to adjust to their new surroundings and begin meeting their classmates.
 Orientation and transition programming can include: